jannikluhn/ethereum-accounts/docs/account_export.rst

     >>> assert account.from_keystore(keystore, b'password').exposed_account is None

 Finally, the keystore's ID can be customized.
 By default (``id=True``) a random UUID will be generated.
 To use a custom value, pass it as the argument.
-Setting it to ``False`` nor ``None`` will lead to no ID appearing in the keystore.
+Setting it to ``False`` or ``None`` will result in no ID appearing in the keystore.

     >>> keystore = account.to_keystore_dict(b'password', id=None)
     >>> assert account.from_keystore(keystore, b'password').id is None